simonrose121/phd/_posts/2016-11-21-pedagogys.md

 Is individual or collaborative learning more effective when using these tools?

+How does the development of working memory (and possible lack of it) effect each pedagogy?

 **Sources**

 Johnson, G. M., ‘Instructionism and Constructivism: Reconciling Two Very Good Ideas’, International Journal of Special Education, 24:3 (2009), pp. 90–98.